 Tips for Making the Most of a Montserrat Day Trip

 - Between hiking Montserrat and visiting the Montserrat Monestary, it’s a full day trip from Barcelona.
-There are advertised Montserrat tours for a half day trip but you won’t have time for any of the hikes at Montserrat if you are short on time.
+The half day Montserrat tours won’t give you enough time for the hikes at Montserrat.

 - Get there early.
 Montserrat is a very popular day trip from Barcelona and you will avoid some of the crowds earlier in the day.
 You also need time for hiking Montserrat.
 Some of the best view hikes will take you a few hours.
 If you do more than one, you need time.

 - Visit on a weekday if possible.
-Again, it’s a chance to see Montserrat with less crowds.
+It’s a chance to see Montserrat with less crowds.

 - Some people say it’s better to take the rack railway than the cable car because the trip home on the train may be standing room only.
 Since the rack railway is one station before the cable car station, those people fill up most of the seats before the cable car riders get on.